jasonxoc/nerdfonts-tmux/README.rst

 Let me know what you come up with
 ---------------------------------

-Let me know what you come up with.
-Hopefully this should get you started customzing tmux
+I don't ever put code up on github but I wanted to share it with @christoomey and @changemewtf (Chris and Max) So forgive whatever dumb stuff I did on these.

-If anyone wants me to, I can create an install.sh that installs the latest tmux, nerdfonts, walks you thorugh customizing and automatically adjusts your tmux.conf
+If anyone finds it useful, let me know what you come up with.

 Jason Cox<jasonxoc@gmail.com> https://www.linkedin.com/in/jason-cox-98444748/

 .. _tmux: https://github.com/tmux/tmux
 .. _nerdfonts: https://www.nerdfonts.com/